7. Multidimensional numeric data at a glance#

 Exercise 7.1

-How can we generate matrices of the following kinds?
+Generate matrices of the following kinds:

 \[\left[ \begin{array}{cc} 1 & 2 \\ 1 & 2 \\ 1 & 2 \\ 3 & 4 \\ 3 & 4 \\ 3 & 4 \\ 3 & 4 \\ \end{array} \right], \qquad \left[ \begin{array}{cccccc} 1 & 2 & 1 & 2& 1& 2 \\ 1 & 2 & 1 & 2& 1& 2 \\ \end{array} \right], \qquad \left[ \begin{array}{ccccc} 1& 1& 2& 2 & 2 \\ 3& 3& 4& 4 & 4 \\ \end{array} \right].\]

 7.1.4.
-Stacking arrays#
+Stacking arrays

 np.column_stack(([10, 20], [30, 40], [50, 60])) # a tuple of lists